Always be Two Steps Ahead of Your Enemy: Routing and Sampling in the LDS under Churn

-In the proof we assumed that the message is forwarded in each step.
-We omitted the fact that not all nodes of a swarm forward the message as they may be churned out before they can do that.
-Of course, if a complete swarm is churned out, the message surely can't be forwarded.
-As stated before we assume that all swarms are \emph{good} so that at most a constant fraction of each swarm is malicious and does not forward the message.
-Under this assumption it holds: \begin{lemma} Let $m$ be a message that is routed along $\tau(v,p) := x_1, \dots, x_{\lambda}$ using \routing.
-Then, it all nodes in $S(x_\lambda)$ receive $m$ w.h.p after exactly $2\lambda+2$ rounds for a suitable $r \in \Theta(1)$. \end{lemma} The idea is to view the forwarding step as a balls-into-bins experiment where the messages are balls and the good nodes in the next interval are bins.
-One can easily verify that the number of bins that receive at least one ball is NA (see e.g. \cite{dubhashi1998balls} for a proof).
-Thus, for $r$ big enough (but still constant) more than half of all good nodes in the swarm receive the message \emph{w.h.p.} A simple induction then yields the lemma.
+In the proof of Lemma~\ref{lemma:routing_correctness} we omitted the fact that not all nodes of a swarm forward the message as they may be churned out before they can do so.
+Of course, if a complete swarm is churned out, the message surely can't be forwarded along the trajectory.
+However, as stated earlier we assume that all swarms are \emph{good}, i.e., only a constant fraction of each swarm is malicious and does not forward the message.